Averlex/lru/README.md

 # lru

-A simple and effective implementation of concurrent-safe LRU cache on Go.
+A simple and effective implementation of thread-safe LRU cache on Go.

 ## Features